Content: CC BY-NC-SA 4.0 | Code: MIT - see /LICENSE.md

 **Shadow deployment** runs the new model alongside the current one, serving both the same live traffic.
 Only the current model's predictions are used; the new model's predictions are logged for comparison.
 This lets you evaluate the new model on real production data without any user impact.
 Once you're confident the new model performs at least as well, you swap.

-Canary deployment sends a small percentage of live traffic (say 5%) to the new model and the rest to the current one.
+**Canary deployment** sends a small percentage of live traffic (say 5%) to the new model and the rest to the current one.
 You monitor both populations for differences in prediction distributions, downstream business metrics, and error rates.
 If the canary looks healthy, you gradually increase its traffic share.
 If anything looks wrong, you route all traffic back to the current model instantly.
-The rollback trigger should be defined before deployment starts — for example, “if the canary’s mean predicted probability diverges by more than 2 standard deviations from the baseline over a 1-hour window, halt and roll back automatically.”
+The rollback trigger should be defined *before* deployment starts: for example, "if the canary's mean predicted probability diverges by more than 2 standard errors of the mean from the baseline over a 1-hour window, halt and roll back automatically."
+(The exact multiplier needs calibration for your traffic volume and acceptable false-alarm rate.)

 **Blue/green deployment** maintains two complete serving environments.
 The "blue" environment runs the current model; the "green" environment runs the new one.
 A load balancer directs all traffic to blue.
 After validating green (via shadow or canary), you flip the load balancer to green.
 If problems emerge, flipping back to blue is a single configuration change.